smlee3845/codegenie/README.md

 }
 ```

+### Explanation:

 - **indentation**: Number of spaces for indentation.
-- **line\_length**: Maximum allowed line length.
+- **line_length**: Maximum allowed line length.
-- **string\_quotes**: Use "double" or 'single' quotes for strings.
+- **string_quotes**: Preferred quotes for strings (double or single).
-- **trailing\_commas**: Whether to add trailing commas in lists or dicts.
+- **trailing_commas**: Include trailing commas in multi-line structures.

 ---

-## Continuous Integration / Continuous Deployment (CI/CD)
+## CI/CD Integration

-CodeGenie includes a GitHub Actions workflow (`.github/workflows/ci_cd.yml`) for automated testing and deployment:
+CodeGenie includes GitHub Actions workflows for automation:

-- **Automatic Testing**: Runs `pytest` on all test files.
-- **Code Quality Checks**: Ensures all Python files adhere to CodeGenie's style rules.
-- **Deployment Pipeline**: Prepares releases automatically.

-To enable CI/CD, push your project to GitHub and include the provided workflow file.
+1. **`ci.yml`**: Checks code formatting on pull requests.
+2. **`cd.yml`**: Runs tests and prepares releases on merges to `main`.

+To enable these workflows, copy the YAML files from `.github/workflows/` into your project.

 ---

 ## Contributing

-CodeGenie is an open-source project, and contributions are welcome!
+CodeGenie is open-source and welcomes contributions!

-### Contribution Guidelines
+### Contribution Steps:

-1. *Fork the repository.*
+1. Fork the repository.
-2. *Create a new branch for your feature or bug fix.*
+2. Create a new branch for your feature or fix.
+3. Write tests for your changes.
-3. *Write tests and ensure all* tests pass.
+4. Run all tests to ensure they pass.
-4. Submit a pull request.
+5. Submit a pull request.

-For more details, see [CONTRIBUTING.md](CONTRIBUTING.md).
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ---

 ## License

-CodeGenie is distributed under the MIT License.
-Feel free to use, modify, and share it!
+CodeGenie is licensed under the MIT License.
+See the LICENSE file for more details.

 ---

 ## Roadmap

-Upcoming features for future versions:
+Planned features for future releases:

-- **Enhanced Plugin System**: Support for real-time linting and dynamic plugin loading.
+- Enhanced real-time linting with dynamic plugin loading.
-- **Style Violation Reporting**: Highlight specific violations during formatting.
-- **Community Templates**: Share and use style templates created by the community.
+- Advanced violation reporting with detailed suggestions.
+- Community-shared style templates.
-- **Integration with IDEs**: Provide plugins for popular IDEs like VSCode and PyCharm.
+- IDE plugins for VSCode and PyCharm.

-Stay tuned for updates!
+Stay updated with our latest releases and features!